 - We will use your Protected Health Information for regular healthcare operations.

-- HOG may use and share your health information to run our practice, improve quality of care, and contact you when necessary.
+- Highlands may use and share your health information to run our practice, improve the quality of care, and contact you when necessary.

 - Patient telephone calls may be recorded for quality assurance purposes.